Akiseyama Mitsuhiko

 Akiseyama Mitsuhiko (明瀬山 光彦) is a former Japanese professional sumo wrestler from Kasugai, Aichi.
 An amateur sumo competitor while studying at Nihon University, he made his professional debut in January 2008.
 He has two lower-division championships in jonokuchi and makushita, and reached the top makuuchi division in March 2016.
 His highest rank was maegashira 12.
 He wrestled for Kise stable, where he now coaches under the name of Izutsu.

 Early life and sumo background

-Fukao started sumo at the Chukyo Sumo Club in elementary school, this is where he meet the future Kiyoseumi who was one year his senior.
+Fukao started sumo at the Chukyo Sumo Club in elementary school, this is where he met the future Kiyoseumi who was one year his senior.
 He had a deep respect and friendship with his senior.
 They trained and practiced together throughout their school years and both attended Nihon University.
 Eventually after university Akiseyama would choose to enter the same Kise stable.